anudeeps0306/anudeeps0306/README.md

 - 🎓 I'm currently a *3nd-year CSE undergraduate at IIITDMJ* 🧑🏻‍💻

-- 🌱 I’m currently learning *Machine learning*
+- 🌱 I’m currently learning *DevOps*

 - 👯 I’m looking to collaborate on *ML/AL Projects and MERN stack projects*